AO554/AO554/README.md

 ### Wassup, Name's Harry 👋

-I'm mainly more of a Content Creator and Person whos addicted to fucking about with old Server enterprise hardware.
+I was more of a Content Creator and Person whos addicted to breaking Enterprise Equipment.

 But hey, you can find a few random things here that might be good